ArduPilot/ardupilot_wiki/plane/source/docs/geofencing.rst

 Stick-mixing on fence breach
 ============================

-The APM enables 'stick mixing' by default when in auto modes.
+ArduPilot enables 'stick mixing' by default when in auto modes.
 This means that you can change the path of a loiter, for example, by using your transmitter sticks.